 Depending on which flex is actually torn, either the interconnect or the Touch ID is where your solution will be.
-If the cable on the LCD Plate is torn, you're ok. (iPhone 6 LCD Shield Plate) (Take a look here to see if the cable is along this part) But, if the flex on the Touch ID is torn, you're going to have much more of a headache.
+If the cable on the LCD Plate is torn, you're ok. (iPhone 6 LCD Shield Plate with Sticker and Home Cable) (Take a look here to see if the cable is along this part) But, if the flex on the Touch ID is torn, you're going to have much more of a headache.
 The reason being is that the cable that connects the board along the LCD shield can be ripped and replaced with no issues.
 But, if the Touch ID flex is torn, Touch ID will never properly work again as its individually tied to each phone.
 That said, you can replace the Touch ID and get the home button functionality back, but the biometric aspect will not fully function again without the original part.

 For Me, This Issue Indicated A Problem With The Power/Volume Flex Cable.
 Nothing Looked Physically Wrong With It, But Upon Replacing It, Everything Booted Up And Resolved Perfectly.
 Upon Trying Other Solutions To Exit Recovery Mode, I Just Kept Getting A Loop.
 However, Upon Replacing This Flex Cable, It Works!